Vital Speeches

 News

-Presentation agency, labor union, U.S. Senator, and Disneyland Paris among those seeking scribes.
+Presentation agency, U.S. Senator, and Disneyland Paris among those seeking scribes.

 The state of the speechwriting job market is strong.